 CARE has continually supported robust funding for the global response as well as investments in gender equality.
 Funding for existing humanitarian emergencies remains vitally important, and Congress should also ensure future relief proposals include funding to prevent, mitigate, and respond to GBV globally.

 5. Ensuring Sanctions Do Not Inhibit Humanitarian Relief Efforts

 The Biden administration directed a prompt review of existing U.S. and multilateral financial and economic sanctions “to evaluate whether they are unduly hindering responses to the COVID-19 pandemic” and provide recommendations for any changes.

 CARE believes humanitarian access must be safeguarded, and barriers reduced, to ensure a principled humanitarian response.
 The United States should also provide a humanitarian exemption for funding to the United Nations Population Fund (UNFPA), as its expertise in managing GBV prevention, mitigation, and response play an essential role in ensuring critical services and supplies reach the communities that need it most.

 As COVID-19 cases continue to surge worldwide, CARE is fighting alongside the most vulnerable and marginalized people, particularly women and girls, to prevent and respond to the pandemic.
 Now, as vaccines are rolled out, CARE is focused on equitable and sustainable COVID-19 relief, including affordable access to vaccines for all, especially in the hardest-to-reach places.
-Use your voice now: Urge Congress to secure at least $20 billion in the next relief bill for responding to the immediate impacts of COVID-19 globally and support equitable vaccine distribution.
+Use your voice now: Tell the U.S. Government to ensure we pay our fair share for fast and fair vaccine distribution to combat COVID-19 globally.